Economy of the Song dynasty: Foreign trade

-Sea trade to the South East Pacific, the Hindu world, the Islamic world, and the East African world brought merchants great fortune.
+Sea trade with regions such as the Southeast Pacific, the Hindu world, the Islamic world, and East Africa contributed significantly to the prosperity of merchants.
 Although the massive trade along the Grand Canal, the Yangtze River, its tributaries and lakes, and other canal systems trumped the commercial gains of overseas trade, there were still many large seaports during the Song period that bolstered the economy, such as Quanzhou, Fuzhou, Guangzhou, and Xiamen.
 These seaports, now connected to the hinterland via canal, lake, and river traffic, acted as a string of large market centers for the sale of cash crops produced in the interior.
 The high demand in China for foreign luxury goods and spices coming from the East Indies facilitated the growth of Chinese maritime trade.
-Along with the mining industry, the shipbuilding industry of Fujian province increased its production exponentially as maritime trade was given more importance and as the province's population began to increase dramatically.
+Along with the mining industry, the shipbuilding industry of Fujian increased its production exponentially as maritime trade was given more importance and as the province's population began to increase dramatically.

-A capacious canal connected Southern Song capital at Hangzhou connected its waterways to the seaport at Mingzhou (modern Ningbo), the center where many of the imported goods were shipped out to the rest of the country.
+A capacious canal connected the Southern Song capital at Hangzhou to the seaport at Mingzhou (modern Ningbo), the center where many of the imported goods were shipped out to the rest of the country.
 Pearls, ivory, rhinoceros horns, frankincense, agalloch eaglewood, coral, agate, hawksbill turtle shell, gardenia, and rose were imported from the Arabs.
 Samboja and herbal medicine came from Java, while costusroot was imported from Foloan (Kuala Sungai Berang), cotton cloth and cotton yarn from Mait, and ginseng, silver, copper, and quicksilver from Korea.

 Despite the installation of fire stations and a large fire fighting force, fires continued to threaten the city of Hangzhou and the various businesses within it.
 In safeguarding stored supplies and providing rented space for merchants and shopkeepers to keep their surplus goods safe from city fires, the rich families of Hangzhou, palace eunuchs, and empresses had large warehouses built near the northeast walls; these warehouses were surrounded by channels of water on all sides and were heavily guarded by hired night watchmen.
 Shipbuilders generated means of employment for many skilled craftsmen, while sailors for ship crews found many opportunities of employment as more families had enough capital to purchase boats and invest in commercial trading abroad.
 Foreigners and merchants from abroad affected the economy from within China as well.
 For example, many Muslims went to Song China not only to trade, but dominated the import and export industry and in some cases became officials of economic regulations.
 For Chinese maritime merchants, however, there was risk involved in such long overseas ventures to foreign trade posts and seaports as far away as Egypt.
 In order to reduce the risk of losing money instead of gaining it on maritime trade missions abroad, investors prudently spread their investment among several ships, each of which had a number of investors.